 Fun Fact: In 2018, Steamboat erupted 32 times.
 It is the most ever recorded in one year!

-Emerald Spring: This vibrant green pool gets its color from blue water reflecting the yellow sulfur lining its walls.
+Emerald Spring: This vibrant green pool gets its color from blue water reflecting the yellow sulfur lining on its walls.

-What will you discover on your journey?
+What will you discover?

 Minute Geyser in Yellowstone National Park, a geothermal hot spring with steam rising from the ground, surrounded by a barren, mineral-rich landscape and sparse trees under a clear blue sky